snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 To do a *quick-start*, go to chapter _Starting / Test_.

+A cool way to see the power of this tool can be seen in chapter _Online Quick-Start with a great selection of Database-Models on PonyORM_.

 ### What does it for you?

 * it starts a generic application with default mechanisms and configurations to present data (->jpa) in html5